Stacy Crouse

 I00% dog person here, folks.

-This Boom Card deck has something for nearly all of my students.
+This dog-themed Boom Card deck has something for nearly all of my students.
 With 8 different speech and language activities including vocabulary, sequencing, inferencing, listening comprehension, verbs, and more, I'll be using this to introduce the theme and tons of dog-related vocabulary, hone in on specific skills, and send for homework practice.

 Search the following book titles/authors wherever you access digital versions of books (your local library, YouTube, websites, online stores, etc.).